 The history of Stankomatika began in a garage with 40 square meters in a small town of Aramil near Yekaterinburg.
 Yavar Aliyev and his partners started assembling equipment for the production of plastic windows.
 In 2008, a crisis hit the construction industry, so the orders decreased dramatically.
 Forced to survive, they switched to production of small components for machine building companies, focusing on non-standard metal structures and components for electric locomotives.
 Yavar says they participated in all possible tenders and did not avoid any orders.
 The company was developing and at some point advanced tools could be added to expand the product range.

-But the big break-through happened in 2014, when the company became supplier for Ural Locomotives (JV Siemens and Sinara Group), more specifically for the electric locomotive ”Lastochka”.
-Initially, most of the components for “Lastochka” were sourced from Germany, but then Ural Locomotives initiated a large-scale import-substituting project which allowed to increase the share of local sourcing to 84% in a short period of time.
+But the big break-through happened in 2014, when Stankomatika became supplier to Ural Locomotives (JV Siemens and Sinara Group).
+Initially, the JV sourced most of the components from Germany, until in 2014, following a rapid rouble weakening, a large-scale import-substituting project was initiated.
+As a result the share of local sourcing could be increased to 84% in a short period of time.